 What are coastal wetlands?

-Wetlands are “areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six metres and may incorporate riparian and coastal zones adjacent to the wetlands, and islands or bodies of marine water deeper than six metres at low tide lying within the wetlands”1.
+Wetlands are “areas of marsh, fen, peatland or water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six metres and may incorporate riparian and coastal zones adjacent to the wetlands, and islands or bodies of marine water deeper than six metres at low tide lying within the wetlands”((The RAMSAR Convention on Wetland website.)).
 In the coastal context, wetland habitats may include seagrass meadows (and other aquatic macrophyte beds), mangrove areas or saltmarsh swamps, dune lakes, wave-dominated and tide-dominated deltas, wave-dominated and tide-dominated estuaries, strandplains and coastal lagoons, coral reefs, sand/mudflats, tidal creeks, coastal floodplains, distributary channels, drainage depressions, ox-bow lakes, back levee swamps, sedge lands, and swamp forests.